twixlyhq/extensions/README.md

 _Since v3.1.0_

-### dialogs.selectMultipleEntries(options)
+### dialogs.selectMultipleitems(options)

-Works similarly to `selectSingleitem`, but allows to select multiple entries and the returned promise is resolved with an array of selected entries.
+Works similarly to `selectSingleitem`, but allows to select multiple items and the returned promise is resolved with an array of selected items.

 Both `locale` and `itemTypes` options can be used.
 There are two additional
 options: